 Well it’s officially fall.

-Not just because it’s after September 21st, or because we had our first fire in our fireplace at our new house.
+Not just because it’s after September 21st, or because we had our first fire in our fireplace.
 And not only because I’ve made two, count’em TWO recipes now with brown butter.
-But mostly because I officially made pumpkin bread.
+But mostly because I made pumpkin bread.
 Err pumpkin bread that’s like cake.
-AND covered in a maple brown butter icing, it really doesn’t get much fall-er than that.
+AND covered in a maple brown butter icing, it really doesn’t get much fall than this.

-So it’s safe to say I’m excited about fall.
-I’m always get excited to see the weather change.
+So it’s safe to say I’m excited about the change in weather.
 Living in Michigan does that to a girl.
 For example; just when you get sick of wearing shorts, tank tops and sweating, it’s fall.
 And when you’re sick of jeans, boots and the snow, it’s finally spring and so on.

 To Make This Ginger Pumpkin Bread You Will Need: